-In 2016, our board of directors met 15 times, the audit committee met 11 times, the compensation committee met four times, and the nominating & governance committee met three times.
-The independent directors met in executive sessions without management in connection with seven of the board meetings, eight of the audit committee meetings, all of the compensation committee meetings, and two of the nominating & governance committee meetings.
-During 2016, each continuing director attended at least 75% of the aggregate number of board meetings and meetings held by all committees on which the director then served.
+In 2017, our board of directors met 16 times, the audit committee met seven times, the compensation committee met seven times, and the nominating & governance committee met five times.
+The independent directors met in executive sessions without management in connection with eight of the board meetings, four of the audit committee meetings, and five of the compensation committee meetings.
+During 2017, each continuing director attended at least 75% of the aggregate number of board meetings and meetings held by all committees on which the director then served.

 Our Corporate Governance Guidelines call for us to schedule annual meetings of stockholders to coincide when possible with one of the four regular quarterly board meetings.
 Directors are expected to attend the annual stockholders' meeting absent unusual circumstances.
-A copy of the Guidelines is posted on the "Corporate Governance" section of our Investor Relations website at http://investor.rubiconproject.com.
-All of our directors attended the 2016 annual meeting with the exception of Mr. Barrett, who was not a director at the time of the 2016 annual meeting.
+A copy of the Corporate Governance Guidelines is posted on the "Corporate Governance" section of our Investor Relations website at http://investor.rubiconproject.com.
+All of our directors attended the 2017 annual meeting.